dorbenit/Academic-Projects/datascience-r/README.md

 # Data Science Exercises in R

-This repository contains a series of individual data science assignments done in R. Each task focuses on a different aspect of the data analysis workflow — from cleaning and exploring datasets to choosing the right visualizations to communicate insights.
+This repository contains a series of individual data science assignments completed in R. Each task focuses on a specific part of the data analysis workflow — from data cleaning and visualization to modeling and interpretation.

 ---